ChantalAG/Machine-Learning/README.md

 2. Which model had the best recall score?

-    Based on the avg recall score, Random Forest Classifier had the best score of 1.
+    Based on the avgerage recall score, Random Forest Classifier had the best score of 1.

 3. Which model had the best geometric mean score?